1977 Vrancea earthquake: Reactions of authorities

 At the time of the earthquake, Nicolae and Elena Ceaușescu were on an official visit to Nigeria.
 Ceaușescu heard about the disaster in the country from a Romanian official.

-Initially, news about the earthquake was confusing, and people talked about a much larger catastrophe.
+Initially, news about the earthquake were confusing, and people talked about a much larger catastrophe.
 Due to a power failure in Bucharest, communication services were down for several hours.
 The population took to the streets, scared of possible aftershocks.
 At that moment, authorities had not taken any concrete steps.

 Residents of many damaged buildings took part in ad hoc rescue efforts.
 Doctors, soldiers, and many civilians helped in these rescue efforts.
 Nine hospitals were shut down.
 Floreasca Emergency Hospital in Bucharest, having been seriously damaged, was overwhelmed, and subsequently evacuated.
 The Dinamo Stadium was turned into a triage point for the wounded.
 By the morning of March 5 work was underway on reestablishing basic utilities – the water, gas, and electrical grids, as well as the phone lines.

-The presidential couple and the Romanian delegation in Nigeria returned to Romania during the night of 4–5 March 1977.
+The presidential couple and the Romanian delegation in Nigeria returned to Romania during the night of 4–5 March 1977, arriving at Otopeni Airport at 8:15am.
 Afterwards Nicolae Ceaușescu imposed a state of emergency throughout the country.
 In the following days, the Head of State conducted visits to Bucharest to assess damage.

 Teams of soldiers and firefighters responsible for the rescue of possible survivors received aid from the Red Cross.
 They were joined by the Buftea film studio stuntmen and many volunteers.
 Many people were rescued from the ruins, some after several days of being trapped.